trang-nguyenn/trang-nguyenn.github.io/_pages/goodreads.md

 author_profile: true
 ---

-Outside research, I consider myself is a believer and continuous learner.
+Outside research, I consider myself a believer and continuous learner.
 I believe that the capability of growth in human beings is not limited by age, qualifications, or job titles.
 The more we *learn*, the more we *know*, the more humble and the less discriminative we will be.
 True personal development brings us wider perspectives, enables us making positive net impact, and let us live a life with more freedom and happiness.